zonxa/seal/UsingSeal.md

 Run the server using `cargo run --bin key-server` with environment variables:
 - `MASTER_KEY` is the master secret key generated by the `seal-cli` tool.
 - `KEY_SERVER_OBJECT_ID` is the object id of the registered key server.
-- `NETWORK` is the network to connect to, e.g., `testnet`, `mainnet`, etc. Use the value `custom` for working with your own full node.
-In this case, the  variables `NODE_URL` and `GRAPHQL_URL` must be set as well with the URLs of the full node and the graphql endpoint, respectively.
-(Note that the GraphQL dependency will be removed in the future.)
+- `NETWORK` specifies the network to connect to, such as `testnet`, `mainnet`, or other supported environments.
+To use a custom full node, set `NETWORK` to `custom`.
+When using the `custom` option, you must also set the `NODE_URL` and `GRAPHQL_URL` environment variables with the URLs of your full node and GraphQL endpoint, respectively.
+Note that the GraphQL support is deprecated and will be removed in a future release.

 Example:
 ```shell